Guest-615695028/Guest-615695028/en/README.md

 ### Persons or People?
 **People** come across GitHub every day, but **some persons** would find this repository interesting.

-_Persons_, the regulare plural for _person_, is never suppleted by _people_ -- yet another noun -- so collective as to be followed by the plural verb form, as hereabove.
+_Persons_, the plural for _person_, is to be never suppleted by _people_ -- yet another noun -- so collective as to be followed by the plural verb form, as hereabove.

 ### Thou, Ye, You
 These are second-person pronouns in need of mutual distinction.